 A common misconception about mindfulness, as Puddicombe explains, is that “people assume that meditation is all about stopping thoughts, getting rid of emotions, somehow controlling the mind.
 But actually it’s…about stepping back, seeing the thought clearly, witnessing it coming and going.”
 Did you know that we spend nearly half of our waking hours thinking about something other than what we’re doing?
 Astounding!
 Cognitive neuroscientists have shown that a wandering mind is an unhappy mind, and an unhappy mind is an unproductive one.
 Instead we can choose, in any moment, to sit with reality by mindfully bringing our attention back to here and now.

 Looking for an introduction to the practice of mindfulness and how it can improve your wellbeing?
 Here are some resources to get you started:

 Mind full, or mindful?
 The choice is yours.

-Sarah is a Professional Services Intern at The Ken Blanchard Companies.
-She is also pursuing a Ph.D. in Consulting Psychology and her research is based on mindfulness.
-You can contact her at email@example.com.
+About the Author: Sarah is a Professional Services Intern at The Ken Blanchard Companies.
+She is pursuing a Ph.D. in Consulting Psychology, and her research is based on mindfulness.
+Contact: firstname.lastname@example.org.